alexa/alexa-auto-sdk/README.md

 ## Getting Started With a Sample App

 The [Android Sample App](./samples/android/README.md) and [C++ Sample App](./samples/cpp/README.md) each provide an example of using the Alexa Auto SDK.
 Their respective READMEs have detailed instructions for setup and usage.

+## Vehicle Configuration Information<a id="vehicleconfigurationdatarequirements"></a>

+Vehicle information must be supplied to the Alexa Auto SDK in order to pass the certification process.
+See additional information about vehicle configuration in the [C++](./modules/core/README.md#vehicle-information-requirements) or [Android](./platforms/android/CORE.md#vehicle-information-requirements) Core module documentation.

 ## Release Notes and Known Issues<a id="relnotesknownissues"></a>